 - It takes around 350 ears of wheat to make enough flour for one 800g loaf of bread.

-- There are 31 flour milling companies operating 53 mills in the UK.
-Virtually all of these are nabim members: nabim is the representative organisation for the UK flour milling industry, www.nabim.org.uk.
+- There are 30 flour milling companies operating 51 mills in the UK.
+Virtually all of these are UK Flour Millers members: UK Flour Millers is the representative organisation for the UK flour milling industry, www.ukflourmillers.org.

-- UK flour millers use over 5 million tonnes of wheat each year to produce just over 4 million tonnes of flour (source: DEFRA/nabim).
-A further 1.5 million tonnes of wheat were milled in 2014/15 to produce flour for starch and biofuel production.
+- In 2020/21 UK flour millers used over 5 million tonnes of wheat to produce just over 4 million tonnes of flour (source: DEFRA/UK Flour Millers).

 - About 85% of flour in the UK is milled from wheat also grown in the UK.
 Home grown grains, blended with small amounts of imported wheat, and the unsurpassed skill and efficiency of our millers, means that Britain is consistently producing exceptional flours.

-- Breadmaking flour accounts for just over 60% of UK flour production.
+- Breadmaking flour accounted for just under 65% of flour production in 2021.